Second battle of Tembien: Battle

 In accordance with Badoglio's plan, the Eritrean Corps advanced from the mountain passes and the III Corps moved up from the Geba Valley.
 The second battle of the Tembien was fought on terrain which favoured the defence.
 It was a region of forests, ravines, and torrents where the Italians were unable to deploy artillery properly or use armoured vehicles.
-However the Ethiopian soldiers of Ras Seyoum failed to take full advantage of the terrain.
+However the Tigrayan soldiers of Ras Seyoum failed to take full advantage of the terrain.

+Uork Amba

-The right wing of the Ethiopian armies rested on Uork Amba (the "mountain of gold").
+The right wing of the Ethiopian defenses, held by the Tigrayan army led by Ras Seyoum, rested on Uork Amba (the "mountain of gold").
 The Ethiopians established a strong point there.
 Amba Work blocked the road to Abbi Addi on which the Eritrean Corps and the III Corp planned to converge.
 One-hundred-and-fifty Alpini and Blackshirt commandos were ordered to capture it under cover of darkness.
-Armed with grenades and knives, the commandos found the Ethiopians on the summit unprepared when they scaled the peak.
+A commando composed of 150 Alpini soldiers from the VII Battalion of Complements and Blackshirts was sent in the middle of the night, armed with grenades and daggers, to climb the amba and only at dawn on 27 February did the Tigrayans discover that the northern peak of the amba had been taken by a platoon under the command of Tito Polo, while the attempt to occupy the southern peak did not have the same success.

 Early on the morning of the 27 February, the army of Ras Seyoum was drawn up in battle array in front of Abbi Addi.
 Heralded by the wail of battle horns and the roll of the war drums (negarait), a large force of Ethiopians left the shelter of the woods covering Debra Ansa to attack the Italians in the open.
-From 8:00am to 4:00pm, wave after wave of Ethiopians attempted to break through or get around the positions established by the Alpini and the Blackshirts of the Eritrean columns.
-Armed for the most part with swords and clubs, the attacks were mowed down and turned back by concentrated machine gun fire.
-As the attacks wavered the Italian commander counterattacked.
+From 8:00am to 4:00pm, wave after wave of Ethiopians attempted to break through or get around the positions established by the Alpini and the Eritrean columns, but the Alpini troops, reinforced in the meantime by a platoon of machine gunners, managed to resist and maintain control of the summit.
+As the attacks wavered, the Eritrean columns descended from the Abarò and Uarieu passes and managed to advance, by the evening all the pre-established objectives had been achieved.
 Ras Seyoum decided that his men could take no more.
 His army left more than one-thousand dead on the battlefield as it fled.